COMP1511UNSW/dcc/README.md

     * starts gdb, and uses it to print current values of variables used in source lines near where the error occurred.

-# Dirtying Stack Pages to Facilitate Uninitialized Variable Detection
+#  Facilitating Clear errors from Uninitialized Variables

 Linux initializes stack pages to zero.
 As a consequence novice programmers  writing small programs with few function calls are likely to find zero in uninitialized local variables.
 This often results in apparently correct behaviour from a